 When does the process start?

 Students will attend an assembly to launch the options process on 8th March 2022.
 Students will receive an options booklet which will also be available on the website.
-A timeline of the options process is available on the website click here.
+A timeline of the options process is available on the website here

 Which subjects are core (compulsory) and which are option subjects (optional)?

-Mathematics, English, and science are compulsory for all students which makes up the core.
-Physical Education and Religion and world views will also be compulsory.
+Mathematics, English, Science, PE PSHE and Religion and World Views are compulsory for all students and makes up the core.
+Physical.
 These subjects will not appear on the options preference form.
-The three remaining subjects are optional, although all students will study either geography or history.
-We also strongly encourage students to take a language.
+The remaining subjects are optional, although all students will study either Geography or History and we positively encourage students to take a language.